Tribal Knowledge is a Risk in Your Organization

-Management may not be aware of the many pockets of tribal knowledge, so they do not understand the risk to overall operations and profitability.
+Management may not be aware of the many pockets of tribal knowledge (also known as "institutional knowledge"), so they do not understand the risk to overall operations and profitability.

 - Sometimes tribal knowledge is incorrect.
 The danger of incorrect tribal knowledge propagates when new employees are informally educated by their "older and wiser" colleagues.
-Incorrectly used equipment or incorrectly interpreted results can impose risks to product and service quality as well as employee and consumer safety.
+Incorrectly used equipment or incorrectly interpreted results can harm product and service quality and employee and consumer safety.
 It can lead to an overconsumption of raw materials and avoidable breakdowns in equipment.

 - When an experienced employee leaves the company or suddenly goes out on leave due to a personal illness or emergency, the tribal knowledge gap can bring operations to a grinding halt.